-Students at USC benefit from federal, state and university financial aid programs administered by the Financial Aid Office and from scholarships, fellowships and assistantships, which are administered by the Graduate School and various academic departments.
-USC also offers an interest-free 10-monthly-payment plan and participates in long term loan programs.
+Graduate students at USC benefit from federal, state and university financial aid programs administered by the Financial Aid Office and from scholarships, fellowships and assistantships, which are administered by the Graduate School and various academic departments.
+USC also offers an interest-free monthly payment plan and participates in long term loan programs.
 Students may apply for one or more kinds of aid, depending on eligibility.
 Students must be U.S. citizens, permanent residents or other eligible non-citizens and must meet all other eligibility requirements to be eligible for federal, state and university financial aid programs.
 Detailed information is available online at www.usc.edu/financialaid.

 Although international students cannot receive financial aid, they may be eligible for some scholarships, fellowships and for graduate assistantships offered by their schools or departments.
 International students should contact their departments directly for information about existing opportunities.
 International students may also be eligible for some private educational loans.

 Financial support for graduate study at USC is available from many sources.
 Most graduate departments and professional schools offer fellowship and graduate assistantship opportunities.
 In support of the university's commitment to diversity, fellowships are available for students from groups now under-represented in doctoral study.
 The USC Financial Aid Office administers federal and state financial aid programs.
 Several federal agencies and private foundations offer support for students engaged in research in specific fields of study.
 In addition, many corporations provide fellowships or tuition reimbursements for their employees.

 2008-2009 Application Procedures for Federal Financial AidApplication procedures and deadlines for federal financial aid are available online at www.usc.edu/financialaid.